Home

 A blood phobia is a condition in which a person is likely to faint at the sight of blood, the anticipation of physical injury, or the anticipation of an injection.
 It's actually called a blood-injury-needle phobia, because those are the cues that can trigger a faint.
 With panic attacks, fainting is extremely unlikely to occur, but with a blood-injury-needle phobia, it's likely under the right conditions.

-A blood phobia isn't really a phobia at all, but the result of a particular biological condition.
-But first, a little background.
+This isn't really a phobia at all, but the result of a particular biological condition.
+But first, here's a little background.

 The Nature of Fainting